-Be sure you have any visas needed to enter countries other than your own that you plan to visit.
-Go to the website of the country you would like to visit to see if you might need a visa to enter the country to which you are traveling.
+Be sure that you have any visas needed to enter countries other than your own that you plan to visit.
+Go to the embassy website of the country you would like to visit to see if you might need a visa to enter the country to which you are traveling.

 Security Advisory Options – the “Background Security Clearance”

 Some visa applicants may be subject to additional screening.
 These security checks are performed by the U.S. Department of State, and can take several weeks or months to complete.
-There are at least three ways a scholar can be subject to a security check: (1) country of citizenship: generally for citizens of Middle Eastern or predominantly Islamic countries, although citizens of any country can be subject; or (2) the area of study/research is highly technical or viewed as “sensitive:” citizens of any country (particularly those listed above as well as China and India) have been selected for security checks for this reason.
+There are at least three ways a student or scholar can be subject to a security check: (1) country of citizenship: generally for citizens of Middle Eastern or predominantly Islamic countries, although citizens of any country can be subject; or (2) the area of study/research is highly technical or viewed as “sensitive:” citizens of any country (particularly those listed above as well as China and India) have been selected for security checks for this reason.
 The “Sensitive Majors” list includes most engineering disciplines, chemical and biochemical/biomedical sciences, computer science, genetics, certain branches of physics, nuclear and laser technologies, actuarial science, and even urban planning!
 Finally, people can be subject to a security check if (3) a preliminary check at the consulate reveals potential criminal history or other “security concerns.”

 When a security check occurs, there is absolutely nothing ISSS, the University of Iowa, or any political liaison can do to speed up the process.
 We strongly suggest that you contact ISSS so that we may assess your situation BEFORE making travel plans.

-Representatives from the U.S. Department of State have suggested that students and scholars who believe they could be subject to a security advisory opinion based on the “sensitive” areas of study/research should take a letter from their employing department that briefly describes – in very elementary language – the type of research you are doing or the focus of your studies.
+Representatives from the U.S. Department of State have suggested that students and scholars who believe they could be subject to a security advisory opinion based on the “sensitive” areas of study/research should take a letter from their academic adviser or employing department that briefly describes – in very elementary language – the type of research you are doing or the focus of your studies.
 The point is to try to illustrate that your work is not a “threat” to U.S. national security.
 It is still possible you may be subject to the security clearance, but this letter could help speed things up.

 How Likely Is It That My Visa Application will be denied?